dev-academy-programme/computer-setup/vs-code-setup.md

 ## 4. Edit VS Code's `keybindings.json`

-This enables `CMD+b` to automatically fix as many linting errors/warnings as it can with a single shortcut.
+This enables `cmb+b` to automatically fix as many linting errors/warnings as it can with a single shortcut.
 You might need to use a different shortcut if you're on MacOS or Windows.
-If `cmd+b` doesn't work for you, try `meta+b` (meta is the Alt key) or `ctrl+shift+b`.
+If `CMD+b` doesn't work for you, try `meta+b` (meta is the Alt key) or `ctrl+shift+b`.

 File :arrow_right: Preferences :arrow_right: Keyboard Shortcuts and then click on the icon in the top-right to _Open Keyboard Shortcuts (JSON)_.
 Use this as the contents.